 Scholars reach our articles.
 For example, McCombs and Stroud's article has been downloaded more than 9,200 times, and W. James Potter's article has been seen more than 3,700 times from RCR web site and more than 4,200 times from Academia.edu.

 Review of Communication Research has been included in SCOPUS ("The title will be loaded in Scopus as soon as we have access to the title and the content has been processed for indexing") and Emerging Sources Citation Index.

-A= cites to articles published in 2014 and 2015 by RCR.
+A= number of artciles published in 2016 and that cited any article published in 2014 and 2015 by RCR.
 Only cites published in journals listed in JCR are considered.